The Presidents of the United States of America (band): Full reformation and new guitarist (2003–2010)

 In 2003, the Presidents once again reformed.
 In August 2004, they issued Love Everybody on their newly formed indie label, PUSA Inc. Two singles were released through the iTunes Store.
 In late 2004, the rights to the band's debut album were returned to them, and they have since reissued it through PUSA Inc. twice: once as a tenth-anniversary edition with extra tracks, and again in the spring of 2006 in a low-price edition.

-Seattle guitarist Andrew McKeag joined PUSA in late 2004 as an occasional live-performance stand-in for Dederer, who had expressed an interest in spending more time with his family.
+Seattle guitarist Andrew McKeag joined the Presidents in late 2004 as an occasional live-performance stand-in for Dederer, who had expressed an interest in spending more time with his family.
 In late 2007, McKeag started touring full-time with the band and later replaced Dederer.

 In November 2007, the band's next album, These Are the Good Times People, was announced; it was released on March 11, 2008.
 They performed a live webcast celebrating the album's release by Easy Street Records.
 In December 2007, KEXP played the new song "Bad Times".
 On February 1, 2008, 107.7 the End, a Seattle radio station, played "Mixed Up S.O.B.", the first single from the record; The music video for the song was directed by "Weird Al" Yankovic.
-On June 15, 2008, PUSA played for Pet-Aid 2008 in Oregon.
+On June 15, 2008, the Presidents played for Pet-Aid 2008 in Oregon.

 In October 2008, "Lump" was released on the video game Rock Band 2.
 "Ladybug", "Feather Pluck'n", and "Dune Buggy" were issued as downloadable content for the game on November 4, 2008.